georgevreilly/georgevreilly.github.io/content/__drafts/WordleFinder.rst

 The problem that I want to address in this post is:

-    Given some ``GUESS=SCORE`` pairs for Wordle and a word list, find all the words from the list that are eligible as answers.
+    Given some ``GUESS=SCORE`` pairs for Wordle and a word list, programmatically find all the words from the list that are eligible as answers.

 Let's look at this four-round game for Wordle 797: